Cybersecurity Best practices for automotive video course

 It is always beneficial for your current role to educate yourself on best practices that will help you avoid mistakes and perform your job better and more efficiently.
-In this video course, you will learn about best cybersecurity practices relevant to vehicle level security, as well as backend level security.
+In this video course, you will learn about best cybersecurity practices relevant to automotive, including those to secure at backend level.

 Cybersecurity Best Practices for Automotive – Video course content

-Here, we will introduce the topic, its importance, the learning objectives of this video course, and how they will benefit you in your daily role.
+Here, we will introduce the topic, importance, the learning objectives of this video course and how they will benefit you in your daily role after watching.

 II.
 Best practices for cybersecurity

-Understand the concept of best practices in general, why they are relevant due to the increased V2X and modern vehicle ecosystem, as well as what will be the scope of this video course.
+Understand the concept of best practices in general, how they are relevant due to the V2X and modern vehicle ecosystem, as well as what will be the scope of this video course.

 III.
 Defense in depth

-Learn about this automotive cybersecurity best practice, recommended by ISO/SAE 21434.
-In a visual overview, we will explain its purpose and how it affects development.
+Learn about this recommended by ISO/SAE 21434 automotive cybersecurity best practice.
+In a visual overview, we will explain the purpose and how it affects development.

 IV.
 Multilayered cybersecurity concepts

-Recognize why the automotive ecosystem, as a multilayered challenge, requires automotive cybersecurity to cover the vehicle, its production environment, and backend.
-Get an overview of which security is needed at each level in a visual overview.
+Recognize how the automotive ecosystem as a multilayered challenge requires automotive cybersecurity to cover the vehicle, its production environment, and backend.
+Get an overview of which security are needed at each level in a visual overview.